tonethar/IGME-230-Fall-2018/projects/project-2.md

 - Pleasing graphic design
 - Widgets are well labeled
 - User should be able to figure out how to use the app with minimal instruction (and be sure to provide instruction and tooltips if necessary!), and user errors are handled gracefully.
-- While it doesn't need to be responsive, it should look good on a range of displays; don't design it just to work on your huge 24" screen at home.
+- While it doesn't need to be responsive, it should look good on a range of displays; don't design it just to work on your huge 24" screen at home (as I'll be grading it on my MacBook with a much smaller screen).
 The main controls of the application must fit in a 800x600 window.

 ### C. HTML/CSS
 - Valid HTML5 - https://validator.w3.org
 - Valid CSS - https://jigsaw.w3.org/css-validator/
 - Most CSS is in an external style sheet.
 - Use HTML5 semantic and structural elements where practical.
-- you ARE allowed to use CSS frameworks on the UI for this (and future) projects - examples:
+- you ARE allowed to use CSS frameworks on the UI for this (and future) projects, such as:
     - http://getbootstrap.com
     - http://materializecss.com
     - https://purecss.io
     - https://github.com/troxler/awesome-css-frameworks

 ### D. Media
-- Images are properly optimized for web delivery.
+- Images are properly optimized for Web delivery.

 ### E. Code Conventions
 - `let` and `const` (no `var`!)